muddylemon/okdice/README.md

 How it works
 --

-The windows.okdice object exposes an api to the UI elements and actions a user performs in the browser
+The *okdice* object exposes an api to the UI elements and actions a user performs in the browser

     okdice.say('I love brown shoes.');